ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/05_cluster-computing.md

 submit this script to `sbatch` and the program will follow those operations when it's your job's turn.

-A batch script is written in Bash.
+A batch script is written in Bash and (typically) saved to a file with a `.sh` extension.
 It has two parts:
-1. A header, which defines the parameters of your job (all prepended with `#SBATCH`)
+1. A header, which defines the parameters of your job; you should prepend every parameter with `#SBATCH`
-2. The operations you'd like `sbatch` to follow (all written in Bash)
+2. The operations you'd like `sbatch` to follow; think of these like command line instructions

 The following example uses our `beacon.{py,R,sh}` script from the previous chapter to print a message continuously to a file via `sbatch`.